-The parable of: the persistent neighbor Luke 11:5-10 the persistent widow Luke 18:1-8 What was the request? for a friend who came to from her enemy.
-Why was the one who was asked not willing to grant the request? visit.
+The parable of: the persistent neighbor Luke 11:5-10 the persistent widow Luke 18:1-8 What was the request? a friend who came to visit. enemy.
+Why was the one who was asked not willing to grant the request?
 The door was and he and his children were already The judge did not fear or care about So why did he eventually respond to the request?
 Because of the neighbor's Because the widow was